History of Europe: Era of the French Revolution

 The era of the French Revolution and the subsequent Napoleonic wars was a difficult time for monarchs.
 Tsar Paul I of Russia was assassinated; King Louis XVI of France was executed, as was his queen Marie Antoinette.
 Furthermore, kings Charles IV of Spain, Ferdinand VII of Spain and Gustav IV Adolf of Sweden were deposed as were ultimately the Emperor Napoleon and all of the relatives he had installed on various European thrones.
 King Frederick William III of Prussia and Emperor Francis II of Austria barely clung to their thrones.
 King George III of Great Britain lost the better part of the First British Empire.

 The American Revolution (1775–1783) was the first successful revolt of a colony against a European power.
-It proclaimed, in the words of Thomas Jefferson, that "all men are created equal," a position based on the principles of the Enlightenment.
-It rejected aristocracy and established a republican form of government under George Washington that attracted worldwide attention.
+It rejected aristocracy and established a republican form of government that attracted worldwide attention.
 The French Revolution (1789–1804) was a product of the same democratic forces in the Atlantic World and had an even greater impact.
 French historian François Aulard says: